-We need to rely on the advice of other charities and organisations to validate that these free stays are reaching those who will most benefit from them.
+Applications must be made from charities themselves.
+We rely on charities to validate that these free stays are reaching those who will most benefit from them.

 Why are the stays in March and not the summer/school holidays?

 We have deliberately made 25 Spring weekend breaks available under the scheme so families can also benefit.
-We chose March as a time the days are getting longer and Spring is breaking.
 Landmark relies on its holiday letting income to pay for the future maintenance of its buildings under a finely balanced business model.
-The 50 for Free scheme even in March represents considerable income that would otherwise have come to the Trust.
-Sadly, we could not meet the challenges of our core mission were we to take a greater hit by offering stays at peak seasons.
+Sadly, we could not meet the challenges of our core mission were we to offer stays within peak seasons.

 Why are raffle or auction prizes not qualifying purposes for 50 for Free?

-We want to make sure these breaks reach those who need them most rather than being allocated by chance or according to wealth.
+We want to make sure these breaks are allocated those who need them most through a fair selection process, rather than being allocated by chance or according to personal circumstances.

 No to all of the above, in line with the preferences of most of those who stay in our buildings.
 Some people choose to take a radio or TV with them, although the remoteness of some of our buildings means we cannot always guarantee reception.